BitcoinHEX/contract/README.md

 Mainnet Etherscan Verified Contract | [TBA](https://etherscan.io)
 Rinkeby Etherscan Verified Contract | [TBA](https://rinkeby.etherscan.io)
 Bitcoin block fork | TBA

+## Lifecycle
+There are three main stages in the lifecycle of BHX.
+These stages are:
+1. token launch
+1. bonus period
+1. bonus end

+### Token Launch
+During this time, a Bitcoin block fork has been selected and the root merkle hash has been updated to exclude unwanted UTXOS (Mt.Gox etc.).

+The token is launched and a launchTime is selected.
+Once when the launchTime has occurred, redeeming can begin.
+Passing the launchTime marks the start of the **bonus period**.

+### Bonus Period
+The bonus period is a period of 50 weeks where additional rewards are given when a user redeems and/or stakes tokens.
+This 50 week period starts at the `launchTime` designated in the contract and ends 50 weeks later.

+During this time, users can redeem tokens from Bitcoin UTXOs and can stake redeemed tokens to participate in additional rewards given during the bonus period.
+Regular compounding interest is also given out during this time.

+### Bonus End
+After the bonus time, regular operations begin.
+During this period, there are no longer any additional bonuses.
+The only way that additional tokens are created/rewarded is through interest gained from staking.

+Tokens can no longer be redeemed at this point either.

+### Perspective From a User
+1. token is deployed
+1. `launchTime` passes
+1. user redeems tokens within 1 week
+    * user receives rewards for redeeming quickly
+        * 1st week redeem means 10% speed bonus
+    * user receives no penalty for redeeming quickly
+        * redeeming during first week means 0% we are all satoshi reduction
+    * user receives no pentalty due not overly large redeem amount
+        * less than 1k BHX tokens redeemed means no silly whale reduction
+1. user immediately stakes redeemed tokens for 30 days (3 periods)
+1. 30 days pass
+1. user redeems interest
+    * bonus redemption rewards are applied within 50 week period (current week is week 3)
+        * viral bonus is applied (see redemption modifiers section)
+        * critical mass bonus is applied (see redemption modifiers section)
+        * we are all satoshi bonus is applied (see redemption modifiers section)
+    * compound interest calculated for 3 periods is applied
+    * user receives sum of:
+        * original staked tokens
+        * compounded interest
+        * bonus rewards
+1. time goes on and it is now  50 weeks since launch
+1. user stakes tokens for 30 days (3 periods)
+1. 30 days pass
+1. user redeems interest
+    * no bonus redemption rewards are applied
+        * contract is now past bonus period
+    * compound interest calculated for 3 periods is applied
+    * user receives sum of:
+        * original staked tokens
+        * compounded interest

 ## Staking Modifiers
 These modifiers apply when staking coins after they have been redeemed.
 Staking modifiers can be divided into two sub-categories: Limited Time and Continuous.